awsdocs/aws-codecommit-user-guide/doc_source/how-to-commit-comment.md

 ### Add and Reply to Comments on a Commit \(Console\)<a name="how-to-commit-comment-add-cpage"></a>

 You can add and reply to comments to a commit\.
-Your comments are marked as those belonging to the IAM user or role you used to sign in to the console\.
+Your comments are marked as belonging to the IAM user or role you used to sign in to the console\.

 **To add and reply to comments on a commit**